LeahStevens/sql_assignment/README.md

 **Interesting Queries**
 I imagine there isn't much you can learn from my data that you can not learn from other data sets on exports/imports.
-However I am excited about pulling data from an external source, especially since it will make understanding data avaiable to the public easier.
+However I am excited about pulling data from an external source, especially since it will make understanding data avaliable to the public easier.